 \subsection{Evaluation Metrics}

-The algorithms mentioned in previous sections are usually evaluated based on the correlation of subjective and objective ratings.
-Among various statistical indices, SRCC, KRCC, PLCC, RMSE and MAE are five frequently used metrics to highlight various facets of the VQA model's performance.
-The correlation between the subjective quality ratings and the objective predicted scores is calculated by SRCC, KRCC, and PLCC, which show the prediction monotonicity.
-The error between the subjective quality ratings and the objective predicted scores is computed by RMSE and MAE, which shows the prediction accuracy.
-Better performance is indicated by greater (near to 1) SRCC, KRCC, and PLCC values and lower (closer to 0) RMSE and MAE values.
-The details of these five metrics are introduced as follows:
+The algorithms mentioned in previous sections are typically evaluated based on the correlation between subjective and objective ratings.
+Five frequently used metrics highlight various facets of VQA model performance: SRCC, KRCC, and PLCC measure prediction monotonicity through correlation, while RMSE and MAE measure prediction accuracy through error computation.
+Better performance is indicated by higher (closer to 1) correlation values and lower (closer to 0) error values.

-\textbf{Spearman Rank-order Correlation Coefficient (SRCC)} The \textbf{S}pearman \textbf{R}ank-Order \textbf{C}orrelation \textbf{C}oefficient is a non-parametric measure used to evaluate the strength and direction of the monotonic relationship between two ranked variables.
-Unlike Pearson's correlation, which assesses linear relationships, SRCC is useful when data do not meet the assumptions of normality or when the relationship is not linear.
-It works by ranking the data points and then applying Pearson's correlation formula to these ranks.
-It could be represented as:
+\textbf{Spearman Rank-order Correlation Coefficient (SRCC)} is a non-parametric measure evaluating the monotonic relationship between two ranked variables.
+Unlike Pearson's correlation which assesses linear relationships, SRCC is useful when data do not meet normality assumptions or when relationships are nonlinear.
+It works by ranking the data points and then applying correlation to these ranks:

-where $N$ represents the total number of test movies and $d_i$ represents the difference value between the subjective and objective scores for the $i$-th video.
-SRCC is commonly used in situations where ordinal data or nonlinear associations are present, making it a versatile tool in statistical analysis.
+where $N$ is the number of test videos and $d_i$ is the rank difference between subjective and objective scores for the $i$-th video.
+SRCC is commonly used when ordinal data or nonlinear associations are present, making it a versatile tool in VQA evaluation.

-\textbf{Kendall Rank-order Correlation Coefficient (KRCC)} \textbf{K}endall \textbf{R}ank-Order \textbf{C}orrelation \textbf{C}oefficient is a non-parametric statistic that measures the ordinal association between two variables.
-It evaluates how well the relationship between the variables can be described using a monotonic function.
-Unlike SRCC, which ranks the data and then applies Pearson's correlation to the ranks, Kendall's coefficient is based on the number of concordant and discordant pairs of observations.
-A concordant pair occurs when the order of the ranks of both variables is consistent, while a discordant pair occurs when the order is reversed.
-It could be represented as:
+\textbf{Kendall Rank-order Correlation Coefficient (KRCC)} measures ordinal association based on concordant and discordant pairs of observations.
+A concordant pair occurs when the order of ranks for both variables is consistent, while a discordant pair occurs when the order is reversed:

-where the number of concordant pairs is $N_c$, and the number of discordant pairs is $N_d$.
-KRCC is particularly useful for small datasets or when there are many tied ranks, providing a robust method for assessing ordinal relationships.
+where $N_c$ and $N_d$ are the numbers of concordant and discordant pairs, respectively.
+KRCC is particularly useful for small datasets or when many tied ranks exist, providing a robust method for assessing ordinal relationships.